 What is the link between independence and happiness?

-One argument is that children like to play (this seems obvious, but is also shown in data) and — this part is less obvious — that play often means without adults.
+One argument is that children like to play (this seems obvious but is also a topic of research) and — this part is less obvious — that play often means without adults.
 There is some review data on this, and the authors point to one study in which kids between the ages of 4 and 6 were asked to classify pictures into play versus not play.
 The interesting finding is that when they see pictures where a teacher is involved, they are less likely to classify them as play.
 Play seems to be when it’s just kids.

 The play evidence is on short-term happiness.
 When we turn to the longer-term links, the authors move quickly from data to theory.